-What is Cholesterol? – Cholesterol Benefits
+What is Cholesterol?
+Cholesterol Benefits

-What Does Cholesterol Do In The Body?
+What Is Cholesterol And What Does Cholesterol Do In The Body?

 We need to gain a clearer understanding of cholesterol’s role in the body.
 Our bodies make its own cholesterol because cholesterol is a building block for healthy living.
 Cholesterol supports several processes in the body and is essential, so don’t hate cholesterol.
 The problem occurs when we have too much “bad” cholesterol in the body.

 Cholesterol is a waxy steroid fat, from which steroid hormones are made.
 Cholesterol is transported throughout the body through the bloodstream, by packaging it and other fats with protein into protein covered molecules called lipoproteins.

 Without this protein layer the oil-based cholesterol would turn int globs of cholesterol in the water based blood.
 The concern with lowering cholesterol levels or maintaining good cholesterol levels revolves around two types of lipo proteins, low-density lipoproteins (LDL) and high-density lipoproteins (HDL).

-So-Called Bad Cholesterol – Low Density Lipoprotein (LDL)
+What Is Cholesterol?
+Low Density Lipoprotein (LDL)

-HDL cholesterol has more protein and less fat and is considered the good cholesterol because it acts like a vacuum cleaner, travelling around to cells picking up unneeded cholesterol.
+HDL cholesterol has more protein and less fat and is considered the good cholesterol because it acts like a vacuum cleaner, traveling around to cells picking up unneeded cholesterol.
 The HDL then takes the cholesterol back to the liver, where the liver uses it to make bile or the liver recycles the cholesterol.

 The American Heart Association indicates HDL levels for men should be higher than 40 mg/dL and for women higher than 50 mg/dL, and HDL levels lower than this are associated with and increased risk of heart disease.
 Optimal LDL levels are listed as less than 100 mg/dL.

-Since the body makes its own cholesterol, we don’t need to eat foods that contain cholesterol.
-Eating foods that contain cholesterol will raise our cholesterol level.
-Foods derived from animals contain cholesterol: meat, dairy, and eggs.
-Plant life (vegetables, fruits, nuts, grains) does not contain cholesterol.
-Eating cholesterol is not the only way to raise your cholesterol level though.
-Eating fats can raise your cholesterol level also because the body will use fats to make cholesterol.
+Eating food that contains cholesterol is not the only way to raise your cholesterol level though.
+Eating food high in fat can raise your cholesterol level also because the body will use fats to make cholesterol.